It’s no mystery that the Western diet largely consists of chicken as a primary protein source.

 Feeding your pup raw chicken puts them at risk of contracting salmonella or other bacterial infections, so when in doubt, cook it out!

 How Much Chicken Can A Dog Eat Every Day?

 Figuring out the right amount of chicken to give your dog all depends on ratios.
 According to Founders Veterinary Clinic, your dog should have about ¼ to ⅓ cup of meat protein per 20lbs of body weight per day.
 However, if your canine only eats chicken, it will leave them lacking in essential vitamins, nutrients, carbohydrates, and fiber.

 If you’re not in the mood to measure out whole foods from every food group, balanced kibbles that include chicken is an easy solution to ensuring that your pet gets all of the benefits of chicken without any nutrient imbalances.

 Vets also recommend chicken for when your dog has diarrhea or an upset stomach in a 2:1 ration.
-If your furry best friend is having a hard time going to the bathroom, giving them a bland diet of chicken and rice (⅓ cup chicken to ⅔ cup rice if eating one cup a day) until they get back to normal.
+If your furry best friend is having a hard time going to the bathroom, give them a bland diet of chicken and rice (⅓ cup chicken to ⅔ cup rice if eating one cup a day) until they get back to normal.

 Download Our Free Guide to Sustainable Living.

 From reducing waste to recycling and upcycling, our e-book shows simple ways to make choices you can feel good about.